wp-plugins/zedity/readme.txt

 4. In your WordPress Dashboard, check the Zedity Settings for the default page size of your posts, the watermark position, your favorite web fonts, etc.

 == Changelog ==

+= 1.2.1 =
+* Fixed a bug in Zedity occurring with recent versions (e.g. 23.0.1) of Firefox.

 = 1.2.0 =
 * Added automatic selection of Zedity content in WordPress editor, with buttons to edit or delete the content.